Back to Shows Page

 10.

-Pot plants must have been in the exhibitor’s possession for three months and orchids 6 months.
-The same pot plant can only be exhibited once in a calendar year.
+Plants in containers must have been in the exhibitor’s possession for three months and orchids 6 months.
+The same plant can only be exhibited once in a calendar year.

 11.